Home » Types of Debt » HMRC Debt Help & Advice

 This can vary depending on your government debts.

-If you’re struggling to make Council Tax debt payments, there are a number of options that may be available to you to help.
+If you’re struggling to make Council Tax debt payments, there are several options that may be available to you to help.

-Your local council may allow you to spread your payments over 12 months instead of the standard 10 to make monthly payments more manageable.
+Your local council may agree to let you to spread your payments over 12 months instead of the usual 10 months to make monthly payments more manageable.

-If your situation qualifies, you may be given a one-off discount to help you get back on track if you’ve fallen on hard times.
+If your situation qualifies, you may be given a one-off discount which may help you get back on the right track if you’ve fallen on hard times.

-There are also rent reduction schemes for vulnerable households in need.
+You might also qualify for certain rent reduction schemes for vulnerable households in need.
 These include:

 Can I get HMRC debt advice?

-If you’re struggling with payments to HMRC and feel like you need advice on how to proceed, you may benefit from speaking to your local Citizens Advice Bureaux or an independent debt advisor, who can help you discuss your debts and give you expert advice on how to manage your finances and any financial options that may be right for you to repay your debts.
+If you’re finding it difficult to manage payments to HMRC and feel like you need advice on what to do, you may benefit from speaking to your local Citizens Advice Bureaux or an independent, impartial debt advisor, who can help you discuss your debts and give you expert advice on how to manage your finances and any financial options that may be right for you to repay your debts.

 Can Government debt be written off?